neo4j-examples/langchain-starter-kit/README.md

 The `env.sample` file contains read-only access credentials to a publicly hosted Neo4j instance with public EDGAR SEC data.

 If you would like to load your own instance with a subset of this information.
-Copy and paste the `edgar_import.cypher` into the [Neo4j browser](https://neo4j.com/docs/browser-manual/current/) that's connected to your instance.
+Copy, paste, and run the [edgar_import.cypher](edgar_import.cypher) in a [Neo4j browser](https://neo4j.com/docs/browser-manual/current/) connected to your instance.

 ## Usage
 ```